RECESS: the Ritual Experience Concept Event Spa Show

 RECESS: Dance of Light, NDA Performance Mix Festival at Abrons Arts Center, June 6-7, 2016 (New York)

-This RECESS ceremonial hour is centered upon a minimalist serpentine dance, a live sculpture where mind and body meet in a feat of mutual concentration, seeking to help sharpen and re-enchant our centers of perception.
+The RECESS: Dance of Light ceremonial hour is centered upon a minimalist serpentine dance, a live sculpture where mind and body meet in a feat of mutual concentration, seeking to help sharpen and re-enchant our centers of perception.

 Photo by Michael Helland

 RECESS was catalyzed in part by an invitation from Eleanor Bauer to collaborate on a new episode for the Spring 2015 season of Bauer Hour.